Revenge of the Nerds IV: Nerds in Love: Plot

-Dudley "Booger" Dawson (Curtis Armstrong) is marrying his Omega Mu girlfriend Jeannie (Corinne Bohrer), but her wealthy father Aaron tries to stop them, as his desire to maintain his conservative, nouveau riche standing clashes with his daughter's common interests with and love for the nerdy Booger.
+Dudley "Booger" Dawson is marrying his Omega Mu girlfriend Jeannie, but her wealthy father Aaron tries to stop them, as his desire to maintain his conservative, nouveau riche standing clashes with his daughter's common interests with and love for the nerdy Booger.
 Jeannie's father works with his loathsome son-in-law Chip (the husband of Jeannie's older sister Gaylord) to find a way to discredit Booger and cause Jeannie to call off the wedding.
 Lewis Skolnick and the other nerds discover the conspiracy and work to save Booger's wedding ceremony from being ruined.
 In a subplot, Lewis' wife Betty is pregnant with their first child and is in her third trimester as the wedding date approaches.

 Booger fights an accusation that he fathered an illegitimate child, Heidi, who is introduced as "Heidi Dawson" by Chip.
 Jeannie's mother tells her husband that she will leave him if he does not support his daughter's wedding to Booger, and Chip's accusations fall apart when the little girl reveals she was taken from an orphanage to play the illegitimate child role.
 Chip's wife decides to divorce him and throw him out of their lives forever, leaving Chip to swear his own revenge against the nerds (while Gaylord declares to cheers that her next husband will be a nerd).
 Aaron apologizes to Booger and gives his daughter his blessing, stating as well that he is proud to be nouveau riche and the California GOP will have to accept him that way or else.
 Booger and Jeannie are married, Betty gives birth to a healthy baby boy, and the newly married couple tell Heidi they would like to adopt her.